mdn/kuma/docs/feature-toggles.rst

 * ``wiki_force_immediate_rendering`` - Force wiki pages to render immediately
   in the same http request in which they are saved (not in a background process).
+* ``wiki_spam_training`` - Call Akismet to check submissions, but don't block due to detected spam or Akismet errors.

 Flags